spatialnetworkslab/vue-gg/docs/marks/label.md

 </CodeDemoLayout>

-A row for the `geometry` prop on the other hand refers to a single GeoJSON feature.
+To pass data to the `geometry` prop, one needs to supply the entire GeoJSON geometry object.
+Here it is useful to consider the makeup of geodata.

  GeoJSON data generally comprises two parts:
  - geographic coordinates (defined under geometry)
  - attributes (defined under properties)

 ```json{6,13}
 {
   "type": "FeatureCollection",